kernelsauce/turbo/README.rst

 LuaJIT 2 is REQUIRED, PUC-RIO Lua is unsupported.

-API Documentation is available at http://turbolua.org/doc/
+API Documentation is available at http://turbolua.org, or it can be built from source with ``make html`` from /doc in the source tree.

 It's main features and design principles are: